modular-magician/terraform-provider-google-beta/website/docs/r/storage_bucket_iam.html.markdown

 The following arguments are supported:

+* `location` - (Optional) (Computed) The location of the bucket.
+Object data for objects in the bucket resides in physical storage within this region.
+Defaults to US.
+See the developer's guide for the authoritative list.
+ Used to find the parent resource to bind the IAM policy to.
+If not specified, the value will be parsed from the identifier of the parent resource.
+If no location is provided in the parent identifier and no location is specified, it is taken from the provider configuration.
 * `bucket` - (Required) Used to find the parent resource to bind the IAM policy to

 * `member/members` - (Required) Identities that will be granted the privilege in `role`.